Rule Book Update September 2023

 -

-GERT8000-M1 Iss 7 - Dealing with a train accident or train evacuation
+Changes to Module M1: Dealing with a train accident or train evacuation

-It will no longer be necessary to use detonators to protect a portion of a divided train that has been left in a section.
-Instead, a red light must be displayed on the rear of the divided portion, and a white light on the front.
+Instead, a red light must be displayed on the rear of the divided portion, and there must be a white light on the front.

-We have produced an anonymous self-assessment test that you can use to check your understanding of the rule changes.
+We’ve also produced an anonymous self-assessment test that you can use to check your understanding of the rule changes.

 -

-GERT8000-M2 Iss 7 - Train stopped by a train failure
+Changes to Module M2 Train stopped by a train failure

 The assisting train, as well as being required to proceed at caution, must not exceed a speed of 25 mph (40 km/h).
 This speed approximates to the required braking distance that would be available under the present rules.
-These apply if the assisting train had not stopped at the assistance protection point, 300 metres from the failed train, and had exploded the detonators placed there.
+These apply if the assisting train hadn’t stopped at the assistance protection point, 300 metres from the failed train, and had exploded the detonators placed there.

-If GSM-R communication cannot be set up during poor visibility, the driver of the failed train is required to meet the assisting train at a location the same as the former assistance protection point.
-The rules cover circumstances including where emergency protection is required during emergency special working, or temporary block working.
-In these situations, the rules explain the actions of the driver of the failed train, which were not clear previously.
+If GSM-R communication can’t be set up during poor visibility, the driver of the failed train needs to meet the assisting train at a location the same as the former assistance protection point.

-As there is no longer a need to provide assistance protection, Section 1.5 has been deleted.
-This means exemption from the requirements on a permissive line no longer applies for this Rule Book Module.
-This is mostly because there is no obvious reason why they should be any different.
+The rules cover circumstances including where emergency protection is needed during emergency special working, or temporary block working.
+In these situations, the rules explain the actions of the driver of the failed train, which were not clear previously.As there’s no longer a need to provide assistance protection, Section 1.5 has been deleted.
+This means that exemption from the requirements on a permissive line no longer applies for this Rule Book Module.
+This is mostly because there’s no obvious reason that they should be any different.

-The video below explains the changes in Section 2, ‘Protecting the failed train with emergency protection’.
-Only Section 2.2 has been updated, but the video covers the whole section to help put the changes in context.
+The video below explains the changes in Section 2.
+Only Section 2.2 has been updated, but to put the changes into context, the video covers the whole section.

-The video below explains the changes in Section 3, ‘Providing assistance’.
-The video only covers updates to Sections 3.1, 3.2, 3.3 and 3.4.
+The following video explains the changes made to Section 3 - Providing assistance.
+The video only covers the sections updated 3.1, 3.2, 3.3 and 3.4.

-You can use this anonymous self-assessment test to check your understanding of the changes.
+WYou can use this anonymous self-assessment test to check your understanding of the changes.

 -